return ✕︎

 Technology is the most powerful force transforming our world.
 Whether or not we understand its inner workings, deploy it tentatively or voraciously, or agree with the companies and policymakers that have shaped its development to date, it remains our single greatest lever to shape our collective future.

 That collective is not simply a group of individuals but a fabric of relationships.
-Whether you look at it from a scientific, historical, sociological, religious or political point of view, it is increasingly clear that reality is defined not just by who we are, but how we connect.
+Whether you look at it from a scientific, historical, sociological, religious, or political point of view, it is increasingly clear that reality is defined not just by who we are, but how we connect.

 Technology drives and defines those connections.
 From the railroad to the telegraph to the telephone to social media connecting us to old kindergarten friends and new like-minded allies to teleconferencing holding businesses and families together during Covid, we have benefited enormously from technology’s capacity to forge and strengthen human connection while honoring our differences.

 Yet, technology has also clearly driven us apart and suppressed our differences.
 Business models based on a fight for attention have prioritized outrage over curiosity, echo chambers over shared understanding, and proliferated mis- and disinformation.
-The rapid spread of information online, out of context and against our privacy expectations, has too often eroded our communities, driven out our cultural heritage and created a global monoculture.
-As a new generation of technologies including GFMs, Web3 and augmented reality spreads through our lives, it promises to radically increase technology’s effects, good and bad.
+The rapid spread of information online, out of context and against our privacy expectations, has too often eroded our communities, driven out our cultural heritage, and created a global monoculture.
+As a new generation of technologies including GFMs, Web3, and augmented reality spreads through our lives, it promises to radically increase technology’s effects, good and bad.

 Thus we stand at a crossroads.
-Technology could drive us apart, sowing chaos and conflict that bring down social order.
+Technology could drive us apart, sowing chaos and conflict that bring down the social order.
 It could suppress the human diversity that is its lifeblood, homogenizing us in a singular technical vision.
 Or it could dramatically enrich our diversity while strengthening the ties across it, harnessing and sustaining the potential energy of ⿻.

 Some would seek to avoid this choice by slamming on the breaks, decelerating technological progress.
-Yet, while of course some directions are unwise and there are limits to how rapidly we should proceed into the unknown, the dynamics of competition and geopolitics makes simply slowing progress unlikely to be sustainable.
+Yet, while of course some directions are unwise and there are limits to how rapidly we should proceed into the unknown, the dynamics of competition and geopolitics make simply slowing progress unlikely to be sustainable.
 Instead, we face a choice of directions more than velocity.

 We say, loudly and clearly, neither!
-Both chaos and top-down order are the antitheses not just of democracy and freedom, but of all life, complexity and beauty in human society and nature.
+Both chaos and top-down order are the antitheses not just of democracy and freedom, but of all life, complexity, and beauty in human society and nature.
 Life and ⿻ thrive in the narrow corridor on the "edge of chaos".
 For life on this planet to survive and thrive, it must be the central mission of technology and politics to widen this corridor, to steer us constantly back towards that edge of chaos where growth and ⿻ are possible.
 That is the aspiration and the imperative of ⿻.

-⿻ is thus the third way beyond Libertarianism and Technocracy, just as the life is the third way beyond rigid order and chaos.
+⿻ is thus the third way beyond Libertarianism and Technocracy, just as life is the third way beyond rigid order and chaos.
 It is a movement we have perhaps three to five years to set in motion.
 Within that time frame, a critical mass of the technology that people and companies use every day will have become deeply dependent on "AI" and "the metaverse".
 At that point, we won’t be able to reverse the fait accompli that Technocracy and Libertarianism have generated for us.
 But between now and then, we can mobilize to re-chart the course: toward a relationship-centered, empowering digital democracy in which diverse groups of people, precisely because they do not agree, are able to cooperate and collaborate to constantly push our imaginations and aspirations forward.

 Such a pivot will take a whole-of-society mobilization.
-Businesses, governments, universities, and civil society organizations must demand that our technology deepen and broaden our connections across the many forms of diversity, show us that this is possible, build the tools we need to achieve it and make it a reality.
+Businesses, governments, universities, and civil society organizations must demand that our technology deepen and broaden our connections across the many forms of diversity, show us that this is possible, build the tools we need to achieve it, and make it a reality.
 That is the key, and the only path, to strengthening human stability, prosperity, and flourishing into the future.
 For all that it offers, the internet’s potential for truly transformative progress has never materialized.
 If we want to realize that potential, we have a brief window of opportunity to act.

 Promise of ⿻

-Over the last half century, most Western liberal democracies have learned to be helpless in the face of technology.
+Over the last half-century, most Western liberal democracies have learned to be helpless in the face of technology.
 They are intrigued by it and alternately delighted and frustrated by it, but tend to assume that it emerges inexorably, like modernity itself, instead of as the sum of the choices of small groups of engineers.
 Most citizens in these polities do not believe “we the people” have any ability, much less any right, to influence the direction of the platforms that are the operating system of our lives.

 But we do have the right, and even the duty, to demand better.
 Some technology pulls us apart and flattens our differences; other technology brings us together and celebrates them.
 Some fuels our resentment and obedience, some helps us find interdependence.
 If we mobilize to demand the latter, ⿻ technologies that are designed to help us collaborate across difference, we can re-engineer that operating system.